Glamping all year round

 Traditionally used by nomads in central Asia, yurts have spread to all corners of the world in recent years.
 Today’s glamping yurts usually come with all mod cons, sometimes even with a private bathroom.

-Stargazing in a remote area far away from the city lights is a valuable experience.
+Stargazing in a remote area far away from the city lights is an incredible experience.
 Stargazing in a private glass igloo with 180-degree floor-to-ceiling windows while snuggling up in bed is priceless.
-And if you keep your fingers crossed, the stars may be accompanied by northern lights!
+And if you keep your fingers crossed, you may even see the northern lights!

-The Sami, Norway’s indigenous population, used lavvo tents as temporary dwellings to be able to follow their reindeer herds.
-Today, lavvos serve an additional purpose as a fun way for glampers to get a glimpse of the traditional Sami way of life.
+The Sami, Norway’s indigenous people, have traditionally used lavvo tents as temporary dwellings accompanying their reindeer herds.
+Today, lavvos also serve as a fun way for glampers to experience a bot of the traditional Sami way of life.

 6. Ice hotels

-Live the ultimate winter wonderland dream with a night or two in an ice hotel.
-Elaborately decorated in snow and ice, you keep snug and warm thanks to thermal sleeping bags and thick blankets.
+Live the ultimate winter wonderland dream by spending a night or two in an ice hotel.
+Elaborately decorated with snow and ice, you will stay snug and warm thanks to thermal sleeping bags and thick blankets.

-Camping cabins are a great option when you need shelter for the night.
-And while it's simple, it doesn't have to be boring.
-Try one night in a cozy "pod" or stylish "cone hut".
+Cabins are a great option when you need shelter for the night.
+And while some might be basic, they don't have to be boring.
+Spend the night in a cosy pod or a stylish cone hut or splurge on a fancy glass cabin!

 Take advantage of top offers